RTX Corporation (RTX) Stock Analysis - Price Target, Buy Rating & DCF Valuation (2026)

 How does RTX fit in a diversified portfolio?

 At typical HENRY portfolio weights — 10–20% of the equity allocation — RTX carries a beta of 0.30, meaning it amplifies broad market moves proportionally.
-The appropriate weight is not a function of conviction alone, but of the full covariance structure across all holdings.
+The appropriate weight is not a function of conviction alone, but of the full covariance structure across all buyings.
 See the Ledoit-Wolf covariance framework for the methodology behind these calculations.

-True portfolio risk is a function of the full covariance structure across all holdings — not individual stock metrics.
+True portfolio risk is a function of the full covariance structure across all buyings — not individual stock metrics.
 The Portfolio Health Check quantifies this at the portfolio level: it surfaces hidden concentration, marginal CVaR contributions, and the degree to which your overall allocation deviates from an optimal risk-adjusted mandate.
 The RTX analysis here is a single node in that larger structure.

 Is RTX a buy or sell in 2026?